kentomagento/Block_Puzzle_Algorithm/README.md

 U: move to upper cell from the current cell
 D: move to the lower cell from the current cell

-You can move to only an empty cell and cannot move to a cell with a barrier in it.
-Your goal is to find the minimum number of cells that you have to cover to reach the destination cell (do not count the starting cell and the destination cell).
+You can move to only an empty cell and cannot move to a cell with a barrier (#) in it.
+Your goal is to find the minimum number of cells that you have to cover to reach the destination cell (do not count the starting cell and the destination cell) in the form of a list of coordinates.
 The coordinates (1, 1) represent the first cell; (1, 2) represent the second cell in the first row.
 If there is no possible path from source teo destination return 'None.'

 Input board:
 [-, -, -, -, -]